MichelleMoran431/Iris-Data-set-analysis-project/README.md

 				df = pandas.read_csv("C:\\Users\\User\\Desktop\\Iris-Data-set-analysis-project\\Irisdataset.txt")
 				attributes = ["sepal_length", "sepal_width", "petal_length", "petal_width", "species"]
 				df.columns = attributes
-* Pandas is also used to investigate the data through summary statistics and data visualisation via matplotlib and seaborn modules.
+* Pandas is also used to investigate the data through summary statistics and data visualisation via matplotlib.pyplot and seaborn modules.

 #### 1.4 To output a summary of each variable to a single text file [12,13,14]:

+Descriptive statistics is describing and summarizing data through quantitative and visual approach.
+In terms of the Iris Flower Data set :

+* The quantitative approach will use the python statistical library and Pandas.
+There are other libraries that can be utilised such as Numpy and Sci-py but for this project Pandas will be used.
+Pandas is based on Numpy and it looks at data though series or dataset objects.
+* The visual approach will use Matplotlib.pyplot library which works well with the above libraries

-*  Using Pandas **describe()** to view statistical details like percentile, mean, std etc. for each variable -
+*  Using Pandas library , the function **describe()** is used to view statistical details like mean, std etc. for each variable in the dataset .
+I included **Perc** to give the percentiles and **include** to include all the data types.

+Input :

+					perc =[.20,.40,.60,.80]
+					include = ['object','float','int']
+					desc = df.describe(percentiles = perc, include = include)
+					head  = df.head ()
+					info  = df.info

+Example of Output :

 |       | sepal_length | sepal_width | petal_length | petal_width |
 |-------|:------------:|------------:|--------------|-------------|